Appointments Process

 While courtroom experience is a distinct asset, the Committee also considers suitable candidates whose experience includes work with administrative tribunals, academia and in the social policy field.

 Applicants with Errors and Omissions claims or complaints on file with the Law Society of Ontario or any other Society are generally not considered until such claims have been cleared.
-The candidate is responsible for ensuring the removal of such claims or complaints; however, if the Committee receives sufficient information as to the claim or complaint being frivolous or lacking in foundation, then such a claim or complaint will not be a bar to the candidate being considered and interviewed, but the candidate will not be recommended until it has been removed.
+The candidate is responsible for ensuring the removal of such claims or complaints; however, if the Committee receives sufficient information as to the claim or complaint being frivolous or lacking in foundation, then such a claim or complaint will not be a bar to the candidate being considered and interviewed, but the candidate may not be recommended until it has been removed.

 Applicants who are involved in civil claims or proceedings may be considered if the Committee is of the opinion that the nature of such a claim does not prevent the candidate from being considered.